Meet-Vyas-Dev/interpython_hpc/_episodes/12-code-examples.md

 - These threads are organized hierarchically into:
   - Grids of Blocks
   - Blocks of Threads

-This hierarchical design allows fine-grained control over memory and computation.
-This can be visualised in the following form
+- This can be visualised in the following form

 ![CUDA heirarchy visulation lower level](../fig/cuda_blocks.png)
 ![CUDA Kernel Execution on GPU](../fig/cuda_kernel_execution.png)